RetroDECK/ES-DE/THEMES-DEV.md

 * `pos` - type: NORMALIZED_PAIR
     - Default is `0 0.1`
 * `size` - type: NORMALIZED_PAIR
+    - Minimum value per axis is `0.05` and maximum value per axis is `1`
     - Default is `1 0.8`
 * `origin` - type: NORMALIZED_PAIR
     - Where on the element `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the textlist exactly in the middle of the screen.
 If the position and size attributes are themeable, origin is implied.
     - Minimum value per axis is `0` and maximum value per axis is `1`
     - Default is `0 0`
 * `selectorHeight` - type: FLOAT
     - Height of the selector bar.
-This is expanded downwards so you'll probably want to adjust its position using `selectorOffsetY` if making use of this property.
+This is expanded downwards so you'll probably want to adjust its position using `selectorVerticalOffset` if making use of this property.
+    - Minimum value is `0` and maximum value is `1`
     - Default is 1.5 times the value defined by `fontSize`
+* `selectorHorizontalOffset` - type: FLOAT
+    - Allows moving of the selector bar left or right from its calculated position.
+Useful for fine tuning the selector bar position relative to the text.
+    - Minimum value is `-1` and maximum value is `1`
+    - Default is `0`
-* `selectorOffsetY` - type: FLOAT
+* `selectorVerticalOffset` - type: FLOAT
     - Allows moving of the selector bar up or down from its calculated position.
-Useful for fine tuning the position of the selector bar relative to the text.
+Useful for fine tuning the selector bar position relative to the text.
+    - Minimum value is `-1` and maximum value is `1`
     - Default is `0`
 * `selectorColor` - type: COLOR
     - Color of the selector bar.